Oversize loads of baled agricultural commodities

 Truck and dog and truck and pig trailer combinations are only permitted to operate:

-- Outside the NSW Urban Zone (as defined in Appendix 1 of the Class 3 Baled Agricultural Commodities Load Exemption Notice 2012); and
+- Outside the NSW Urban Zone (as defined in the Operators Guide accompanying the New South Wales Class 3 Baled Commodities Dimension Exemption Notice 2017)

 - Only when travelling directly between the location where the agricultural commodity is produced and where it is stored, and any other location incidental to the production of the agricultural commodity.